ch007m/my-volumio-dev/README.md

 HTTP/1.1 200 OK
 ```

-## Automate to restart the Web radio using its Playlist
+## Automate the restart of the Web radio using a Playlist

 - Install cron and check if it works
 ```bash